 Find out more about 'What is Screen Time on iPhone'

 How to check screen time on Android

-Checking screen time on Android is easy with Digital Wellbeing is a feature available on most Android smart phones allowing you to see your screen time usage including details like app usage by time, and number of unlocks or notifications over a set period of time.
+Checking screen time on Android is easy with Digital Wellbeing which is a feature available on most Android smart phones allowing you to see your screen time usage including details like app usage by time, and number of unlocks or notifications over a set period of time.
 Digital wellbeing also allows you to set 'do not disturb' times, and has a 'wind down' feature too, no buzzing no beeping, ahhh peace.
-Our favourite feature though has to be 'focus mode' pause apps temporarily that are distracting when you need to focus. here's a screen shot of the Android Digital Wellbeing Dashboard
+Our favourite feature though has to be 'focus mode' temporarily pauses apps that are distracting when you need to focus.
+Here's a screen shot of the Android Digital Wellbeing Dashboard

 How to check screen time on Android by turning on Digital Wellbeing:

 Go to Settings > Digital Well Being.
 You can also show the icon in the App Draw.
 If you don't have the Digital Wellbeing feature on your device you can try apps like 'Usage Time' available in the Play Store.

 What are the best apps to limit screen time?

 The best apps to limit screen time are, well, simply the iPhone's own Screen Time feature itself (just like the Android Digital Wellbeing feature mentioned above), which has everything you really need: 'downtime' to only allow calls and limit what apps are available to you, 'app limits' where you can set certain times to have access to the apps you need and much more, take a look at this screen shot from Apple's website on the Screen Time feature.